wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-unified-endpoint-management/includes/3-ems-components.md

 **Cloud App Security** uses data collected from your firewalls and proxy servers to identify cloud application usage.
 This can help identify unauthorized applications that might be a threat to your data.
 Additionally, it can identify unusual usage patterns that might indicate a problem.

 **Microsoft Identity Manager 2016** binds Microsoft's identity and access management solutions together by seamlessly bridging multiple on-premises authentication stores like Active Directory, LDAP, Oracle, and other applications with Azure Active Directory.
-This provides consistent experiences to on-premises LOB applications and SaaS solutions.
+This provides consistent experiences to on-premises business applications and SaaS solutions.

-**Azure Advanced Threat Protection** (ATP) is a cloud service that helps protect your enterprise hybrid environments from multiple types of advanced targeted cyber-attacks and insider threats.
+**Azure Advanced Threat Protection** (ATP) is a cloud-based solution to identify, detect, and investigate threats, compromises, and malicious actions.
+ATP helps you:
+- Detect and investigate advanced attacks on-premises and in the cloud.
+- Identify suspicious user and device activity with both known-technique detection and behavioral analytics.
+- Analyze threat intelligence from the cloud and on-premises.
+- Protect user identities and credentials stored in Active Directory.
+- View clear attack information on a simple timeline for fast triage.
+- Monitor multiple entry points through integration with Windows Defender Advanced Threat Protection.

 EMS is provided as part of Microsoft 365 E3 and E5 plans, as summarized in the table below.